Progressive-Victory/crm-bot/.github/CONTRIBUTING.md

 When you're finished with the changes, create a pull request, also known as a PR.

 - Fill the "Ready for review" template so that we can review your PR.
 This template helps reviewers understand your changes as well as the purpose of your pull request.
-- Don't forget to link to the relevant Trello issue if you are solving one.
+- Don't forget to link to the relevant GitHub issue if you are solving one.
 Once you submit your PR, tests should run automatically to make sure the code passes basic tests.